-This is not for lack of motivation or opportunity: Japan and the Philippines are US allies, and propaganda about the Russia-Ukraine war have been disrupting the discursive space in Japan.
+While there limited is evidence PRC of disinformation efforts targeting Japan to date, recent Russian efforts have been reported, and are concerning.
+Maiko Ichihara notes that "[e]xtensive Russian disinformation and propaganda about the Russia-Ukraine war have been disrupting the discursive space in Japan.
 The impact of this disinformation is unprecedented in Japan..."31